Blaze-stack/multi-logger-discord/README.md

 ## Showcase (old):
 ![Showcase](https://like-blaze-said.i-really-dont-want-to.live/5etZpo_r5.png)

+`note: I AM NOT RESPONSIBLE FOR WHAT YOU USE THIS PROGRAM FOR.`

-`WARN: This one is for educational purposes only!
-I do not recommend using it on people!`
+`WARN: This one is for educational purposes only!`